In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 When a WordPress site runs automatic updates, it shows the message (Briefly unavailable for Scheduled maintenance).

-Users are presented with the message – when they are visiting the WordPress site’s home page.
+Users are presented with the message when they visit the WordPress site’s home page.
 After WordPress has finished updating its Core, the message is turned off automatically; the way is turned on automatically.

-WordPress showing an Unavailable message is automatic.
-However, users can avoid such scenarios by checking WordPress dashboard for updates.
+WordPress automatically shows an Unavailable message.
+However, users can avoid such scenarios by checking the WordPress dashboard for updates.

-In this case, the more quickly you can update WordPress assets manually, the more WordPress wouldn’t be able to run automatic updates.
+In this case, the more quickly you can update WordPress assets manually, the more WordPress won’t be able to run automatic updates.

 How to fix WordPress issues, maintenance gaps, and errors?